 - Complete a Northwest Application for Admission.
 Applications may be completed online or downloaded from the college website here.

-- Submit an unconditional written letter of recommendation from the high school principal or guidance counselor.
+- Submit a letter of recommendation form from the high school principal or guidance counselor.

-- Provide official transcripts to Northwest indicating grades through the last semester of attendance.
+- Provide official high school transcripts to Northwest indicating grades through the last semester of attendance.

 Special ACT requirements are in place for certain courses.

 Fees for dual enrollment courses may vary depending on the method of course delivery.

 For additional information regarding Dual Enrollment courses taught on high school campuses, please contact the Office of Early College Programs or visit https://www.northwestms.edu/programs/early-college.

 Students who withdraw from high school may attend Northwest under “early admission” if all of the following requirements are met: